dustyw0lf/linc/README.md

-# linc - Linux INjection Crate
+# LINC - Linux INjection Crate
 `linc` is a Rust crate containing implementations for process injection and fileless ELF execution techniques on Linux.

 ## Functionality